springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-course-summary/intro.md

 This scenario provides:

- - A re-cap of this course and some guidelines about additional platforms you may want to explore.
+- A re-cap of this course
+- Pointers to additional platforms you may want to explore

-We'll also cover some advantages of Cloud Native Buildpacks over common alternatives (Dockerfile and Jib).
+- Advantages of Cloud Native Buildpacks over common alternatives (Dockerfile and Jib)
+- Summary of links provided throughout this course